Ferdinand I of Naples: War with Florence

 In June 1452, King Alfonso declared war on Florence, at the request of the Republic of Venice, to divert Florence from helping Francesco Sforza, Duke of Milan.
 Alfonso sent Ferrante with 6,000 cavalry and 20,000 infantry.
 Alfonso arranged with Venice to attack Florence while Venice attacked Milan.

 Ferrante led this army through Abruzzo and was lovingly received throughout the kingdom.
 In Tuscany, the Duke's army encamped at the Abbey of San Galgano.
 Then the Florentines (whose governor was Cosimo de' Medici) raised the flags of King Charles VII of France, and urged that former king René reconquer Naples.

 At this time there was an outbreak of disease in the Neapolitan army; Duke Federico of Urbino and many other captains fell ill.
 Ferrante moved the army to Pitigliano.

 On 1 September Ferrante was informed that Foiano had already been taken.
 When winter came, the war in Tuscany ended.
 Alfonso negotiated peace and signed a league with Venice and Siena.
 On 9 April 1454, Venice and Milan signed the Peace of Lodi.

 Ferrante returned to Naples via Abruzzo.
 When he reached the borders of the Kingdom, he discharged the Duke of Urbino and the other captains.

-On 28 August 1454 he entered Naples, where he was received under a very rich baldachin with infinite joy by all the citizens.
+On 28 August 1454 he entered Naples, where he was received under a baldachin with joy by all the citizens.

 On 15 February 1455, Cardinal Domenico Capranica came to Naples on behalf of Pope Nicholas V, to ask Alfonso to join the Italic League, an alliance of the major princes and potentates of Italy.
 Alfonso agreed, and thus established friendship with Milan and Florence as well as Venice and the Papacy.